 - Rating: Fair

-- Conditions: Ice now covers the surface of the lake.
-It was treated on Sept.
-17–18, along with Tamarak, Jessen and several other small lakes and their connecting streams.
+- Conditions: The lake has a thick layer of ice.
+In September 2013, Spirit, Tamarak, Jessen and several other small lakes and their connecting streams were treated.
 All fish species were removed as part of a Colorado River cutthroat trout restoration project.
-In late fall or next spring, the lakes and streams will be restocked with Colorado River cutthroats, the only trout native to the area.
-Tiger trout, a sterile hybrid, will also be stocked to help jump start the fisheries in the area.
-The success of this treatment is a critical part of a management strategy to keep Colorado River cutthroat trout off the endangered species list.
+A few fish were stocked in late fall, and more Colorado River cutts and tiger trout will be planted in the spring.
+This treatment is a critical part of a management strategy to keep Colorado River cutthroat trout off the endangered species list.

 - Location: Northeastern Uinta Mountains

 - Directions: From Hwy 44 (mile 14.5) turn west on Geologic Loop (FSR 218), left on FSR 221 for about 10 miles, then turn on FSR 1 (7 miles on Spirit Lake road).
 Also access from FSR 221 from Wyo.
 Hwy 414 near McKi

 - Size: Small